davidemms/OrthoFinder/README.md

 or alternatively if you don't have root privileges, instead of the last step above, add the directory containing the directory to your PATH variable
 - ``export PATH=$PATH:`pwd`/mmseqs2/bin/``

-#### Trees from MSA: `"-M msa"`
+## Trees from MSA: `"-M msa"`
-The following steps are not required for the standard OrthoFinder use cases and are only needed if you want to infer maximum likelihood trees from multiple sequence alignments (MSA).
-This is considerably more costly computationally but more accurate.
+The following is not required for the standard OrthoFinder use cases and are only needed if you want to infer maximum likelihood trees from multiple sequence alignments (MSA).
+This is more costly computationally but more accurate.
 By default, MAFFT is used for the alignment and FastTree for the tree inference.
-Both the executables should be in the system path.
 The option for this is, "-M msa".
+You should be careful using any other tree inference programs, such as IQTREE or RAxML, since inferring the gene trees for the complete set of orthogroups using anything that is not as quick as FastTree will require significant computational resources/time.
+The executables you wish to use should be in the system path.

+### Adding addtional tree inference, local alignment or MSA programs: config.json
 You can actually use **any** alignment or tree inference program you like the best!
 Be careful with the method you chose, OrthoFinder typically needs to infer about 10,000-20,000 gene trees.
 If you have many species or if the tree/alignment method isn't super-fast then this can take a very long time!
 MAFFT + FastTree provides a reasonable compromise.
-Orthofinder already knows how to call:
+OrthoFinder already knows how to call:
 - mafft
 - muscle
 - iqtree